gajus/eslint-plugin-flowtype/README.md

   ...INode,
   +aaa: string,
 |};
-// Message: Flow type with spread property and all readonly properties should be wrapped in '$ReadOnly<…>' to prevent accidental loss of readonly-ness.
+// Message: Flow type with spread property and all readonly properties must be wrapped in '$ReadOnly<…>' to prevent accidental loss of readonly-ness.

 type INode = {||};
 type Identifier = {|